yoyobabycool/python-github-action-twitter-bot/README.md

-# Project Name
+# Twitter bot

 A GitHub Actions Repository for Automated Tweeting of Quotes

 ## Overview

 This project is a GitHub Actions repository that automates the process of tweeting quotes on Twitter.
-The repository runs a workflow every hour, which fetches a random quote from a `quotes.json` file and publishes it on Twitter.
+The repository runs a workflow every hour, which fetches a random quote from a `quotes.json` file and publishes it on Twitter (https://twitter.com/coronavirusbot0).

 ## Features